brearenee/Hand-In-Hand/README.md

 You should then see the linter's response to your code in the terminal.
 It will tell you about problematic portions of code or that your code is good to go.

-if running into issues with "ssh" being unavailble, please see documentation in Teams on how to install npm locally.
+if running into issues with "sh" being unavailble, please see documentation in Teams on how to install npm locally.

 #### To auto-fix code ####